+RefreSCAR Consortium •

+CONTEXT

-CONTEXT The European Research Area (ERA) aims to build a common scientific and technological area for the EU.
+The European Research Area (ERA) aims to build a common scientific and technological area for the EU.
 It supports the alignment of research policies and programmes across Europe, and facilitates cross-border cooperation, allowing countries to work more effectively together.
 SCAR has made a significant contribution to establishing an ERA built on cooperation, coordination and information exchange and has provided the foundational basis for many of the ERA-NETs, and more recently the Partnerships, in the area of AGRICULTURE, FOOD, FISHERIES, FORESTRY and the wider BIOECONOMY.

-VISION & OBJECTIVES The vision of the RefreSCAR project is for a strengthened SCAR within the ERA.
-To support this vision, the project aims to facilitate improved coordination of national and European bioeconomy research programmes through strengthened SCAR Working Groups (WGs).
-Its strategic objectives are to: - Provide scientific & administrative support to the work of the SCAR WGs, enhancing their capacity to formulate research policy advice and collaborate on matters of common interest: - Enhance inclusiveness within SCAR WGs and support active engagement of members; - 3 Connect actors across R&I, policy & practice with the aim of enabling SCAR to become a key bridging initiative across these domains: - Help SCAR WGs to reach a broader audience of stakeholders and strengthen linkages with key EU and international initiatives: - Support the development of a strong SCAR Foresight process, including the effective dissemination of its outcomes
+VISION & OBJECTIVES

+The vision of the RefreSCAR project is for a strengthened SCAR within the ERA.
+To support this vision, the project aims to facilitate improved coordination of national and European bloe onomy research programmes through strengthened SCAR Working Groups (WGs).
+Its strategic objectives are to:

+inclusiveness within SCAR WGs and support active er tent of m